Szapi/cpp-structural-delegates/motivation.md

 Delegates must be predeclared or included from a header, just like classes and structs.

 The delegate system should not be much more complicated than what was presented.
+They should be simple to use.
 Simple named method forwarding would already be very powerful, without introducing too much complexity to an already complex language.

-I believe they would fill a real gap in the language.
-They should be easy to use.
-They are not a silver bullet, just another tool in the toolbox of C++.
+I believe it would fill a real gap in C++.
+They are not a silver bullet, just another tool in the toolbox of the programmer.